MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/data-import-export-job.md

 7. Clean up the staging tables.

 ## Create a data import or export job
 A data import or export job can be run once, or run many times.
-You can save your jobs as

 ### Choose a project category
-We strongly recommend that you take time to choose an appropriate project category for your import or export job.
-Project categories can help you manage related jobs, and more easily validate that you've chosen the right job to run.
-Categories include Project, Configuration, Integration, and Other.
+We recommend that you take time to choose an appropriate project category for your import or export job.
+Project categories can help you manage related jobs.

 ### Choose entities
 You can add specific entities to an export job, or choose a template to apply.
 Templates populate a job with a list of entities.
 The **Apply template** option is available after you have given the job a name, and saved it.